Fast Penalized Generalized Estimating Equations for Large Longitudinal Functional Datasets: Application

 The correlation analysis used in the original paper could only test the neural activity–speed association on average within trials.
 In contrast, an FDA approach can test how this association evolves across trial timepoints.
-To demonstrate that, we randomly sampled $N=500$ neurons (clusters) from the five animals, and identified five second intervals when animals spontaneously began to run.
-The start of this running burst was considered a ``trial'' (experimental replicate) initiation as typically analyzed in neuroscience.
-Thus the functional outcome for neuron $i$, on trial $j$ was a binary timeseries vector across five seconds of neural activity measured at 30Hz (starting at the beginning of the running bout to 5 sec after running initiation).
+To demonstrate that, we randomly sampled $N=500$ neurons (clusters) from the five animals, and identified five second intervals when animals spontaneously began to run. {Each running burst was considered a ``trial'' (experimental replicate)} as typically analyzed in neuroscience.
+Thus the functional outcome for neuron $i$, on trial $j$ was a binary timeseries vector across five seconds of neural activity measured at 30 Hz (starting at the onset of the running bout).
 This results in a functional outcome measured at an evenly spaced grid of $|\mathcal{S}|=150$ points.
 Speed, $X_{i,j}(s) \in \mathbb{R}$ was defined as a functional covariate and took the same value for all neurons recorded from the same animal.
 The cluster size was $n_i = 29$ for all neurons $i \in [N]$.
-We fit the model

-with three possible working correlation structures: independence, exchangeable and AR1.
-For working independence, we applied the sandwich estimator to the initial FoSR fit, $\widehat{\boldsymbol{\beta}}_{\Lambda_0}^{(0)}$.

-The independence and exchangeable correlations structures yielded similar results and showed a significant effect only briefly around 3-4 seconds (see Figure~\ref{fig:neuro_fig}).
-The estimated exchangeable correlation parameter $\widehat{\rho}(s) \approx 0$ for all $s$, and thus the exchangeable and working independence fits were similar.
-In contrast, the AR1 model showed a much wider time-interval during which effects were significant.
-This model also had larger $\widehat{\rho}(s)$) estimates.
-The AR1 structure is a common correlation structure to adopt in timeseries analysis of neuroscience, and seems more appropriate given that successive trials are recorded close together in time.
+We fit the model $\text{logit}\{\mathbb{E}( {Y}_{i,j,l}(s) \mid X_{i,j}(s)) \} =~ \beta_0(s) + X_{i,j}(s) {\beta}_1(s)$, with {an AR1 working correlation in both longitudinal and functional directions (see Figure~\ref{fig:neuro_fig}).
+The results were consistent across a range of working correlation structures (see Appendix~\ref{app:neuro_analysis_supp}).}

-The most salient finding was that, even with the AR1 model, the speed–neural activity association does not become significant until about one second after the animals begin to run and that association becomes non-significant fairly quickly.
+The most salient finding was that the speed–neural activity association does not become significant until a few seconds after the animals begin to run and that association becomes non-significant fairly quickly (see Figure~\ref{fig:neuro_fig}).
 The timing of the association suggests that these neurons are not driving the movement of the animal.
 This shows how the timing sensitivity of fGEE can help identify the type of cognition or behavior a brain region encodes, which is much harder to do with analyses of trial summary measures.